fieldtrip/website/tutorial/automatic_artifact_rejection.md

 After you are satisfied with the detection of artifacts you can either reject the complete trial containing any artifact, or reject only the part with the artifact.
 The latter option leads to partial trials with variable trial lengths, something that has to be considered especially in anticipation of any trial-based, or average-based statistics.

-To remove the detected artifacts from the trial definition (trl) you can add your artifact definition as any field (e.g. ''.eog'', ''.jump'' or ''.zvalue'') to the ''cfg.artfctdef'' field.
+To remove the detected artifacts from the trial definition (trl) you can add your artifact definition as any field (e.g., ''.eog'', ''.jump'' or ''.zvalue'') to the ''cfg.artfctdef'' field.
 For instance:

     cfg=[];
     cfg.artfctdef.reject = 'complete'; % this rejects complete trials, use 'partial' if you want to do partial artifact rejection